unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-PushListFeed.md

 ## StockMarketApp Sample

-You can find the code of this tutorial here: https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/StockMarketApp
+You can find the code of this tutorial [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/StockMarketApp).

 ## Create the Model